alicia4550/nyt-crossword/README.md

 This project is a web-based clone of the New York Times crossword.
 The application fetches the daily crossword through an API call to the New York Times Syndicate.

 Basic features of the NYT crossword are present, such as checking and revealing answers.
-In progress features include saving game progress, multiplayer option, error-check mode, and generating a PDF of the puzzle.
+In progress features include saving game progress, multiplayer option, and error-check mode.

 ## Built With
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)